SystemsApproach/security/intro.rst

 ..
 New effort from Bruce

-Security of computer systems has been a focus for system designers for as long as we have had time-shared computers.
+Security has been a focus of system designers for as long as we have had time-shared computers.
 If two users can share a computer, then it is necessary to have protections in place to limit the impact one user can have on another.
 For example, one user should